-The Technical Committee ISO TC 159/WG2/SC4 Ergonomics, Visual Display Requirements has recommended, to produce the four elementary hues $RYGB_e$ with the following four rgb^e -input data 100, 110, 010, and 001, see CIE R1-47.
-There are at least three methods to calculate the rgb{de} -data (Index de = device to elementary colours) for the output device: by the device manufacturer, the image technology software or a frame file.
-The frame file method has been used to change all the rgb-data of the figures in this publication according to the output device ($sRGB\ display$, offset print or laser printer).
+The Technical Committee ISO TC 159/WG2/SC4 Ergonomics, Visual Display Requirements has recommended, to produce the four elementary colours $RYGB_e$ with the following four $rgb^e$ -input data 100, 110, 010, and 001, see CIE R1-47.
+There are at least three methods to calculate the $rgb{de}$ -data (Index de = device to elementary colours) for the output device: by the device manufacturer, die image technology software or a frame file.
+The frame file method has been used to change all the rgb-data of the figures in this publication according to the output device (sRGB or offset print).
 The frame file includes 729 (=9x9x9) rgb- and CIELAB-data (colour measurement data) of the output device.

-Fig. 7: RG_e - and YB_e -hue plane cuts
+Fig. 7: $RG_e$ - and $YB_e$ -hue plane cut